Launched in 2024, the purpose of the BCC's online directory of UK combinatorialists is to

 Can I sign up someone else?

-Following submission of the sign-up/removal/update form, confirmation will be requested from the individual concerned before the request is actioned.
+No. Although we encourage you to encourage them to do so!
+As a safeguart, following submission of the sign-up/removal form, confirmation will be requested from the individual concerned before the request is actioned.

 I signed up a while ago but haven't heard back.

 You should receive an email to your institutional email address within a week of completing the form.
 If you haven't received this, please check your spam filter.
 You must confirm your sign-up by replying to this email.
-Your sign-up request will only be actioned if your confirmation is received (and should be actioned within a week).
+Your sign-up request will only be actioned if your confirmation is received (and should then be actioned within a week).
 If you do not appear in the directory and a week has passed since you confirmed your sign-up, please email britishcombinatorics@gmail.com.

 I requested a change of details a while ago but haven't heard back.